Arihaan/Mockinator/README.md

 1. Click the Mockinator.exe file
 2. Find 'Download' button
 3. Save the file anywhere on your PC. <br>
 NOTE: If you recieve a security restriction from your browser, please download Mockinator.rar instead and extract the file to your desired location.
+If the problem persists, you may need to tweak your browser's settings to allow downloads.
 4. Run it
 5. Wait up to 15 seconds for the file to load
 6. Enjoy!